haroldsnyers/Carla_simulator/Info.md

 "where our Q-Learning algorithm could learn something in minutes, it will take our DQN hours.
 We will want to learn DQNs, however, because they will be able to solve things that Q-learning simply cannot...and it doesn't take long at all to exhaust Q-Learning's potentials."

 https://pythonprogramming.net/deep-q-learning-dqn-reinforcement-learning-python-tutorial/?completed=/own-environment-q-learning-reinforcement-learning-python-tutorial/

+### tensorboard
+Is used to help us visualize the training of our model over time